- Voiced by: Gorō Naya (series; stock grunts afterwards), Keiji Takamine (Ultraman Mebius onwards)

 - First Appearance: Shine!
 The Five Ultra Brothers!

-- Art Evolution: The second Velokron design used in Velokron's reappearance in this series (as well as in Ultraman Taro) has a longer tail, is green instead of black, and has the back coral across the whole back instead of just the shoulders.
+- Art Evolution: The second Velokron design used in Velokron's reappearance looks almost nothing like the original Velokron.
+This version has a longer tail, is green instead of black, and has coral across the whole back instead of just the shoulders.
 Justified by the fact that Yapool created a completely new Velokron instead of resurrecting the original.

 - Breakout Villain: As the very first Choju to appear in the Ultra Series, Velokron is Ultraman Ace's most iconic enemy.